fenago/ml-bootcamp/Lab_4.md

 For
 evaluating classification models, we have other more suitable metrics.
-In this section, we cover the most common evaluation metrics for binary classification, starting with accuracy, which we already saw in chapter 3.
+In this section, we cover the most common evaluation metrics for binary classification, starting with accuracy, which we already saw in lab 3.